 Unfortunately, things get much more complicated for people running Windows XP (released a decade ago) and Windows Vista (released in early 2007).

-Windows Vista users who have not installed a single Service Pack (a collection of all system updates) will lose everything but their personal data in making the upgrade to Windows 8.
+Before activating the Windows Installer, Windows Vista users who have not installed a single Service Pack (a collection of all system updates) will lose everything but their personal data in making the upgrade to Windows 8.
 However, if Service Pack 1 is installed, system settings will be kept.

 As for Windows XP users (and there are a lot of them out there), they will need to upgrade to Service Pack 3 before even thinking about making the upgrade to Windows 8.
 Even in this scenario, they’ll lose everything but their personal information when making the change.

 The upgrade to Windows 8 could also be frustrating for people changing their language of choice.
 For example, if someone moves from a German to English version of Windows, they will only be able to keep their personal data files.
+We imagine that the Microsoft contact center will have quite a few calls regarding this new operating system software.

 These are just a few things to keep in mind while pondering an upgrade.
 Windows 8 is expected to launch in October.